 If you’ve always admired your friends with perfect vision or contact lenses who can snorkel freely without worrying about their specs getting in the way, don’t feel like all hope is lost.
 You can snorkel with imperfect vision, but there are do’s and don’ts about how your eyewear fits into the picture.

-Snorkeling with glasses: The do’s and don’ts: It is not possible to wear your prescription glasses under your diving mask.
+It is not possible to wear your prescription glasses under your diving mask.
 This is because water will seep in through the sides of the diving mask, and it will become waterlogged and clouded.
-Therefore, you may have to consider other options, for example, customizing your diving mask with old prescription lenses, or by purchasing a diving mask with pre-made prescription glass.
-One can also purchase a diving mask and get prescription glass fitted.
+You can purchase a diving mask and get prescription glass fitted.
 Another option is to wear contact lenses.

 Approximately 75% of all adults wear prescription glasses.
 This means that there are many snorkelers and divers who have to consider their options when it comes to seeing underwater.
 Snorklers usually want to see the wonderful, underwater world of beautiful colored fish and corals that may be 30 or more feet away.
 Being able to see is a top priority.